NedKe/HCPP-1/README.md

 # Swedish Ultraflyers
 ### Introduction
 This Swedish Ultraflyers (SUF) website is about a flight club in Frölunda close to Stockholm that is specialized in ultralight planes (UL).
 I am an active member of the club and have a great passion for flying airplanes.
 Currently, the club has a website in the Swedish language (https://www.frolundaflygfalt.se/) and does not have the best design, see ***figure 1***.
-People who are looking for the best flight school or flight club may not know Swedish.
-Some people visit Stockholm during summertime, and they want to enjoy the scenery flying over the Baltic sea and archipelago.
-Also, some travelers on light planes to Frölunda landing at the club's airport.
-Therefore, I decided to make a website in the English language with a better design for the club.
+People looking for the best flight school or flight club may not know Swedish language.
+For example, people visit Stockholm during summertime, and they want to enjoy the scenery flying over the Baltic sea and archipelago and need to find information about the club in English.
+Also, pilots from other countries sometime land at the club's airport.
+Therefore, I decided to make a website in the English language with a better design for the club so that everyone mentioned above can easily access information about the club.
 <figure>
   <img src="assets/images/swedishultraflyers.png" alt="The image shows the Swedish Ultraflyers website in the Swedish language"/>
   <figcaption>Figure 1.
 The screenshot of different pages of the Swedish Ultraflyers website in the Swedish language.</figcaption>
 </figure>

  The website provides information about the club, its school, the prices, and the type of ultralight planes that the club owns.
-This website gives the possibility to sign up for a test flight and to submit an interest application for the pilot certificate programs.
+The users can sign up for a test flight and submit an interest application for the pilot certificate programs.
 Additionally, the website provides contact information and social media networks to the users.The following are users of the website:
 - People interested to experience flying on an ultralight plane
 - The pilots who already have a certificate and want to become a member and use the facilities or airplanes at the Swedish Ultraflyers club.
 - People who want to obtain a UL certificate or want to attend the theory program.